finos/FDC3/docs/api/api-spec.md

 The 'system' channels include a 'default' channel which serves as the backwards compatible layer with the 'send/broadcast context' above.
 There are some reserved channel names for future use.
 Currently this is just 'global'.

+### Joining Channels
+Apps can join channels.
+An app can only be joined to one channel at a time.
+When an app joins a channel it will automatically recieve the current context for that channel, except if the channel joined is the 'default'.

+When an app is joined to a channel, calls to fdc3.broadcast and listeners added through fdc3.addContextListener will be routed to that channel.
+If an app is not explicitly joined to a channel, it is on the 'default' channel.
+It is up to the desktop agent to determine the behavior of the 'default' channel, and if context is automaticaly broadcast over it or not.

+It is possible that a call to join a channel could be rejected.
+If for example, the desktop agent wanted to implement controls around what data apps can access.

+### Direct Listening and Broadcast on Channels
+While joining channels automates a lot of the channel behavior for an app, it has the limitation in that an app can belong to only one channel at a time.
+Listening and Broadcasting to channels using the _Channel.addBroadcastListener_ and the _Channel.broadcast_ APIs provides an app with fine-grained controls for specific channels.
+This is especially useful for working with dynamic _App Channels_.

+### Examples
 To find a system channel, one calls

 ```javascript